-- Holy Cross Department of Public Safety, O'Kane 5 in O'Kane Basement, 508-793-2222.
-If you wish to file a report on campus, a trained sexual assault officer in the Department of Public Safety is available to meet with you to receive your report. - Worcester Police Department, 9-11 Lincoln Square (Exit 17 off I-290, turn left), 508-799-8606 - West Boylston Police Department, 39 Worcester Street, 508-835-3233 - District Attorney's Office, Child Abuse and Sexual Assault Unit, 255 Main Street, Worcester, MA, 508-792-0214
+- Holy Cross Department of Public Safety, 3 City View Street, 508-793-2222.
+If you wish to file a report on campus, an officer in the Department of Public Safety is available to meet with you to receive your report. - Worcester Police Department, 9-11 Lincoln Square (Exit 17 off I-290, turn left), 508-799-8606 - West Boylston Police Department, 39 Worcester Street, 508-835-3233 - District Attorney's Office, Child Abuse and Sexual Assault Unit, 255 Main Street, Worcester, MA, 508-792-0214

-If anyone would like assistance in filing a report with local law enforcement, the Department of Public Safety will help.
+If anyone would like assistance in filing a report with the local police department, the Department of Public Safety will help.
 If you wish to file a report with off-campus authorities, you may choose to go directly to the local police department.
-The College will provide transportation for you to go to the police department to file a report.
-You also may choose to have the police come to campus.
+The College will provide transportation for you to go to the police department to file a report with no questions asked unless your health or safety is at risk.
+You also may choose to have officers from the local police department come to campus.
 The College can arrange for a discreet and private place to meet for this purpose.